Spectacle JS

 Group calls help you analyze user data in the context of their organization.
 There are two important IDs in a Group call:

-• groupId: identifies the specific group or organization
+• groupId: identifies the specific group or company

 • userId (or anonymousId): identifies the individual user